petershin/liferay-learn/docs/dxp/latest/en/site-building/personalizing-site-experience/experience-personalization/personalizing-collections.md

 ## Creating Personalized Variations

-Once you create [segments](../segmentation/creating-and-managing-user-segments.md) for your users, add personalized variations for collections based on those segments.
+After you create [segments](../segmentation/creating-and-managing-user-segments.md) for your users, you can add personalized variations for collections based on those segments.

 1. Open the *Site Menu* ( ![Site Menu](../../../images/icon-applications-menu.png) ) and navigate to *Site Builder* &rarr; *Collections*.